Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

 Maintain a healthy weight: Being overweight exerts excess pressure on the body, and also makes your hands more susceptible to damage.

 Maintain a good posture: Good posture helps reduce the pressure on the wrist.
 Use a keyboard tray, if you are using a keyboard for an extended duration.
 The arms have to be slightly lower and should be parallel to each other, make sure the fingers are lower than the wrist.

-Ergonomic design: The work environment has to be ergonomically designed to avoid stress on hands and wrist.
+Ergonomic design: The work environment has to be ergonomically designed to avoid stress on hands and wrists.

-Use protective gears: Use of protective gears such as wrist guards, gloves to absorb shocks and vibrations while participating in sports and working with power tools.
+Use protective gears: Use protective gears such as wrist guards, gloves to absorb shocks and vibrations while participating in sports, and working with power tools.
 Play safe and avoid falls.